 The medical psychiatry service offers expertise in the assessment and management of substance use disorders for all BWH patients, under the direction of Joji Suzuki, MD.
 Our staff provides comprehensive assessment and treatment recommendations for substance withdrawal and detoxification for inpatients, as well as a host of other complications of substance use.
 In the context of the rising prescription opioid epidemic in this country, we also offer assistance for medical inpatients with known or suspected opioid use disorder having difficulties with acute and/or chronic pain.
 We also offer outpatient consultations and work collaboratively with a variety of primary care and specialty clinics to improve the treatment of substance use disorders, including the various BWH primary care, HIV, OB mental health, and outpatient psychiatry clinics.

-The Brigham and Women’s and Faulkner Hospital Addiction Recovery Program offers a comprehensive array of clinical services for individuals seeking recovery from alcohol and other drug addictions.
-We have been serving Boston and its surrounding communities for over 20 years with a long tradition of inspiring hope and treating individuals and their families with dignity, care, and respect as they face the challenge of recovering from the effects of alcohol and/or other drug addictions.
-Our team is unique in that it brings together experts from the field of medicine, psychiatry, and addiction giving us the ability to care for patients with addiction who also have co-existing medical and/or psychiatric illnesses.
+The Brigham and Women’s and Faulkner Hospital Addiction Recovery Program offers a comprehensive array of clinical services for individuals seeking recovery from alcohol and other drugs.
+We have been serving Boston and its surrounding communities for over 20 years with a long tradition of inspiring hope and self-empowerment to allow individuals to live a life in recovery.
+Under the direction of Claudia Rodriguez, MD, a team of experts in the field has been created to provide knowledgeable, compassionate, evidence-based addiction treatment.
+Our team is unique in that it brings together experts from the field of medicine, psychiatry, and addiction, giving us the ability to care for patients with addiction who also have co-existing medical and/or psychiatric illnesses.

 A new, state-of-the-art chemical dependency unit integrated into a medicine unit to enhance quality of care for patients also suffering with medical conditions alongside addictive disorders.
 Please call 617-983-7060 (option 2) for referrals.